The multicolor powder material for 3D printing allows you to print multi-color models, even with photographic quality.

 In the save window, we need to make sure that the options are selected includes UV is write materials.

-To upload the file for the 3D printing with multicolor powder.
-We must create a archive .zip containing:
+To upload the file for the 3D printing with multicolor powder, we need to create a archive .zip containing:

 - file OBJ